Lewy Body Dementia Resource Center

 Murray Halper – My father was a devoted husband, father and grandfather.
 A truly kind, loving and gentle man whose family was the center of his life. – Daughter Suzanne Pargament

 Estelle Visconti – My Mom had beautiful thick, wavy dark hair with a porcelain light complexion, grey/blue eyes and always a beautiful smile.
-Although she was very reserved and a calm presence no matter what was happening at the moment, my wonderful Mom could very succinctly let you know what she thought or give a few well chosen words of direction.
-She was so very generous in her caring for others while raising us 3 kids while my Dad worked two jobs — it was not easy for her.
-Sharing & using her talent as a Julliard Pianist had to take a back seat to taking care of my Grandparents and all of us.
-My Dad worshiped her always, acquising to her in decision-making and was very devoted to her daily for 12 long years during her battle with LBD.
+Although she was very reserved and a calm presence no matter what was happening at the moment, my wonderful Mom could very succinctly let you know what she thought or give a few well- chosen words of direction.
+She was very generous in her caring for others while raising three kids while my Dad worked two jobs.
+It was not easy for her.
+Sharing & using her talent as a Julliard pianist had to take a back seat to taking care of my grandparents also.
+My Dad worshiped her always and was very devoted to her daily for 12 long years during her battle with LBD.
 I try to always remember her happy close in my mind as I would treasure whenever she would laugh & smile, as it was then that she would light up the room. – Daughter Susan Visconti

 Jean Brickhouse – Jean, aka Mama Jean, was a successful stock broker (no easy feat for a woman in small-town Texas in the 70s and 80s), a wife and mother of three sons who loved and protected her family as fiercely as a lioness, and every inch the star: self-made, image obsessed, and she never had a thought she didn’t speak.
 When her neurologist hit her knee with a mallet to test reflexes, she punched him.
 “No one’s ever done that,” he said.
 “You’ve never met Jean Brickhouse,” my father replied. – Son Jamie Brickhouse